-The Park Authority's RecPAC Summer Camp Program delivered high quality activities and projects in a structured recreation program to more than 4,200 in the summer of 2016.
-In a county as wealthy as ours is, it’s hard to believe that 69,657 people live in poverty and 19,178 of those are children under 18!
-These families must live on less than $24,250 a year and camps are out of their reach.
+The Park Authority's RecPAC Summer Camp Program delivered high quality activities and projects in a structured recreation (Rec) program to more than 4,000 ‘Pretty Awesome Children’ (PAC) in the summer of 2017.
+In a county as wealthy as ours is, it’s hard to believe that 66,681 people live in poverty and 18,857 of those are children under 18!
+These families must live on less than $24,600 a year and camps are out of their reach.

 RecPAC summer camp spans six weeks and lasts seven hours per day.
 It provides relief to many working parents and caregivers, who may have no other choice but to leave children at home without supervision.
 Camp activities include fitness and nutrition, indoor and outdoor games, sports, nature, crafts, talent shows and community service projects.
 There are even special inclusion sites for children with special needs.

-RecPAC participated in the FCPA’s Solar Eclipse educational outreach during the camp week of July 31 - August 4.
-This hands-on STEM (Science, Technology, Engineering, and Mathematics) program will teach children and parents how to safely watch the Total Solar Eclipse on Monday, August 21, 2017 and will actively engage children in the fun of learning science
+RecPAC participated in the FCPA’s Solar Eclipse educational outreach during the camp week in August 2017.
+This hands-on STEM (Science, Technology, Engineering, and Mathematics) program taught children and parents how to safely watch the Total Solar Eclipse on August 21, 2017 and actively engaged children in the fun of learning science

 The Park Authority provides a safe and supervised summer for young people.
 Private donations are needed to bolster the program and ensure financial assistance for the neediest kids.
 You can give a child a week of summer activity for $50 or a full six weeks of summer programming for only $300.
 A contribution of $1,000 would provide engaging activities for an entire school site for the summer.

 Despite significant budget cuts over the past several years, RecPAC continues to offer Fairfax County residents high quality service.
 Over 89% of parents are very or extremely satisfied with RecPAC.
 The program also produces significant results: